timescale/docs/migrate/dual-write-and-backfill/dual-write-from-timescaledb.md

    target.
 If it fails or is interrupted, it can safely be resumed.
 You should be aware of the `--parallelism` parameter, which dictates how many connections are used to copy data.
 The default is 8, which, depending on the size of your source and target databases, may be too high or too low.
-We recommend that you closely observe the performance of your source database and tune this parameter accordingly.
+You should closely observe the performance of your source database and tune this parameter accordingly.
    ```bash
    timescaledb-backfill copy --source $SOURCE --target $TARGET
    ```